unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 11. FilterDirector: What are the options?
 Could not find a call that provides options and thus I would remove this parameter (except in other implementations it is used)

 12. Filters --> Helper: Delete Filter should also delete the FilterTexts of this filter, right?
-(Similar to assortments)l
+(Similar to assortments)

+13. Media created with core-documents director can also be deleted? (e.g. Quotation Proposal)

+14. Quotations --> helpers: documents still required (after deletion of core-documents)?